andrewcz-se/llmlocal/README.md

 By default, this project will run the LLM using your CPU.
 If you have an NVIDIA GPU, you can (and should) use it for a massive performance increase.

-**To enable GPU support:**
+**Enabling GPU Support (Host-Specific)**

+Please follow the instructions for your operating system.

+**If you are using Docker Desktop (Windows):**

+The process is simple.
+You do not need to run any of the Linux commands.

+1. Check Prerequisites:

+	- NVIDIA Driver: Install the latest Game Ready or Studio Driver for your GPU from the NVIDIA website.
+	- WSL 2: Ensure WSL 2 is installed.
+(Run wsl --install in an Admin PowerShell if needed).
+	- Docker Desktop: Ensure it's configured to "Use the WSL 2 based engine" (this is the default).
+You can check this in Settings > General.

+2. Edit docker-compose.yml: This is the only step.
+Open the docker-compose.yml file and uncomment the deploy block under the ollama service.

+**If you are using a native Linux OS (e.g., Ubuntu):**

+You must install the NVIDIA Container Toolkit and configure the Docker daemon.
 Install the NVIDIA Container Toolkit: You must first install this on your host machine (your computer, not the container).

 Official Instructions: [NVIDIA Container Toolkit Install Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)